Fiserv/identity-and-access-management/docs/ciam-mfa/FIDO2/is-FIDO-Registered.md

 ## isFIDO Registered

-Checks if user is registered for FIDO for the given device; and if user has activated any device for FIDO.
+- Prereqsuite is to get access token.

+- Is there a registered Fido device for a specific user?

 ### API Parameter